 So, whenever a request hits a Hostname, the CDN checks if the file is available in the edge cache.
 If not, it pulls the file from your origin server and sends it to the user.

-After that, it saves that file on the edge location’s cache for future request.
+After that, it saves that file from the edge location's cache for future request.
 Thus, the next visitor from that region gets served faster.

 Creating a Pull Zone